microsoft/vcpkg/docs/examples/modify-baseline-to-pin-old-boost.md

 This document will teach you how to set versions of meta-packages like `boost` or `qt5`.

 **What is a meta-package?**
+In vcpkg we call meta-packages to ports that by themselves don't install anything but that instead forward installation to another port or ports.
+The reasons for these meta-packages to exist are plenty: to install different versions of a library depending on platform (like the old OpenSSL port did), to allow for multiple versions to exist in the vcpkg registry at the same time (OpenCV), or to conveniently install/uninstall a catalog of related packages (Boost and Qt).

-It is unlikely that a user requires all of the 140+ Boost libraries in their project.
-So for the sake of convenience, vcpkg splits Boost into multiple sub-packages broken down to individual libraries.
-By doing so, users that only require a subset of the libraries can take dependencies on only that subset without having to install all of the other Boost libraries.
+In the case of Boost, it is unlikely that a user requires all of the 140+ Boost libraries in their project.
+For the sake of convenience, vcpkg splits Boost into multiple sub-packages broken down to individual libraries.
+By doing so, users can limit the subset of Boost libraries that they depend on.

-If a user absolutely must install all of the Boost libraries available in vcpkg, they can do so by installing the `boost` port.
+If a user wants to install all of the Boost libraries available in vcpkg, they can do so by installing the `boost` meta-package.
-The `boost` port is actually a meta-package: an empty port in itself, that depends on all the other Boost packages, to "conveniently" install the entirety of Boost at once.

-We recommend that users only depend and install the smallest Boost subset that they need.

-Due to the nature of meta-packages, some unexpected issue arise when trying to use them with versioning.
+Due to the nature of meta-packages, some unexpected issues arise when trying to use them with versioning.
 If a user writes the following manifest file:

 `vcpkg.json`
 ```json